benjimaclellan/squint/README.md

     squint
     </h2> -->
     <div>
-    Welcome to <b>squint</b>, a differentiable framework for studying and designing quantum metrology and sensing protocols!
+    Welcome to <b>squint</b>, a differentiable framework for the study and design of quantum metrology & sensing protocols!
     </div>
 </div>